Bernard Botein: Judge

-After 1968, Botein began to practice law privately with the firm Botein, Hays, Sklar & Herzberg, where he was lead partner.
+Botein, Hays, Sklar & Herzberg, and the NYC Bar Association

+After 1968, Botein joined newly named Botein, Hays, Sklar & Herzberg, practicing law privately with the Midtown New York City law firm, after spending 27 years as a judge.
+He was the lead partner.
+Future federal district court and court of appeals judge Stanley Marcus joined the firm as an associate in 1974.

 From 1970 to 1972, he also served as president of the New York City Bar Association.
 As president of the Bar, Botein was instrumental in making it more accessible to younger lawyers and making its decision process more democratic.
-He drafted new bylaws allowing Bar members to vote by referendum on policy positions of “general interest” to the membership, taking the power over positions out of the hands of small number of committee members.
+He drafted new bylaws allowing Bar members to vote by referendum on policy positions of "general interest" to the membership, taking the power over positions out of the hands of small number of committee members.
 He also helped introduce new committees to the Bar, including the Sex and the Law Committee which became a prominent advocate of the Equal Rights Amendment.

 Death

 Bernard Botein died from heart failure at Lenox Hill Hospital in Manhattan on February 3, 1974.